Morrolan/testr/README.md

 ## Troubleshooting
 - Async tests require an async plugin (e.g., `pytest-asyncio`).
 The PyInstaller binary only includes packages from the env you built it in; if a target project uses extra pytest plugins, run via that project’s venv with `python /path/to/testr/testr.py dashboard /path/to/tests`, or rebuild the binary inside an env that has those plugins installed.
-- Textual panes don’t support copy/paste; to capture output, rerun the printed `pytest ...` command in your shell or pipe the dashboard run to a log file, e.g., `./dist/testr dashboard tests 2>&1 | tee /tmp/testr.log`.